 When I learned how to gift wrap a present with wrapping paper, one thing that was drilled into me was how important it was to fold over the raw edges, and not to leave a cut edge exposed.

+The same rule applies for these.
 Or maybe I'm just a tad OCD.
 I think you knew that already...

 But folding over does make for a more finished product.
 Professional.
 Yeah.